StephanVolynets/MovieAdminPanel/design-plan/milestone-2.md

 > Explain what your team revised in response to the Milestone 1 feedback (1-2 sentences)
 > If you didn't make any revisions, explain why.

-TODO: milestone feedback revisions
+I HAD NO FEEDBACK :()

 ## Contributors

 I affirm that I have contributed to the team requirements for this milestone.

-Consumer Lead: TODO: Full Name
+Consumer Lead: Stephan Volynets

-Admin Lead: TODO: Full Name
+Admin Lead: Stephan Volynets

 [← Table of Contents](design-journey.md)